Girls’ Generation’s Taeyeon reportedly falls victim to real estate fraud

 Girls’ Generation vocalist and soloist Taeyeon has responded to reports of her allegedly falling victim to a real estate scam.

-On October 28, YTN reported that a real estate company had scammed approximately three thousand people into purchasing property on land that could not be developed under the Forest Protection Act.
-According to the report, a popular girl group member was among the victims, and was later identified by Hanguk Ilbo to be the Girls’ Generation vocalist.
+On October 28, YTN reported that a real estate company had scammed approximately 3,000 people into purchasing property on land that could not be developed under the Forest Protection Act.
+According to the report, a popular girl group member was allegedly among the victims, which was was later identified by Hanguk Ilbo to be the Girls’ Generation vocalist.

 The K-pop veteran has since spoken up on the issue on Instagram.
-“I’ve lived away from my family since I was young, so my wish for the rest of my life was to find a home for my family that’s closer to the area where I work and live,” Taeyeon wrote, as translated by Soompi.
+“I’ve lived away from my family since I was young, so my wish for the rest of my life was to find a home for my family that’s closer to the area where I work and live,” Taeyeon wrote on her IG story, as translated by Soompi.

 “With consent from my family, my parents took a look at the place with their own eyes and made the decision with the same dream I have.
 I’m writing this because it appears that my objective is being painted in a way that’s different from what I intended,” she went on to explain.